 Certain games can help stimulate older people’s brains to improve mental health and memory skills.
 They may also feel a greater sense of independence, be able to concentrate better, take in and process information faster and see an improvement in their coordination and motor skills.
 Games that help exercise the brain include Trivia quizzes, Sudoku, Bingo and Word puzzles – it’s just a matter of finding the best activity for each individual.

-Here we’ve listed 25 of the best brain games you can play with your elderly relatives or loved ones to help keep their brains active.
+Here we’ve listed 25 of the best brain games you can play with your older relatives or loved ones to help keep their brains active.
 Each brain training activity or game is a fun and effective way to improve overall mental health for all ages, particularly older adults.
-We’ve included an activity or brain game to suit all abilities, and the best part is they can be enjoyed almost anywhere.
+We’ve included an activity or brain game to suit many different abilities, and the best part is they can be enjoyed almost anywhere.

-Trivia is a great way to stimulate elderly adults’ minds, and it can also provide a good laugh!
-With the infinite amount of trivia topics available online, it is up to you to decide on which topic and whether or not it will be played in groups or individually.
+Trivia is a great way to stimulate older adults’ minds and provide a good laugh.
+With the infinite amount of online trivia topics, it’s up to you to decide on a topic and whether or not it will be played in groups or individually.

-Creating teams is a fun way to add a bit of competitiveness and winners can be rewarded with a small prize.
-Choose whether or not answers are called out or written down, depending on the ability of the elderly adult you’re playing with.
+Creating teams is a fun way to add a bit of competitiveness, and winners can be rewarded with a small prize.
+Choose whether or not answers are called out or written down, depending on the ability of the adult you’re playing with.

 - Current affairs

 - TV shows from the past

 Solving Sudoku puzzles is excellent for keeping seniors’ minds sharp by preserving their logical thinking skills and mental abilities.
 Sudoku is a popular game among the older generation as it encourages them to utilise different parts of the brain they may not necessarily use in everyday life.

 Best of all, a successful game of Sudoku can provide older adults with a great sense of accomplishment.
 Your loved ones can play this game online, or if they aren’t comfortable using a computer, plenty of printable resources are available.